Vlad326/Chimera-algorithm/README.md

 4.Sending data to esp32 with checksum.

+5.Camera distortion calibration program.

+6.Removing camera distortion.

-5.The main program for running real-time detection and sending to esp32
+7.The main program for running real-time detection and sending to esp32

 ## What's not here